syncfusion-content/windowsforms-docs/WindowsForms/SfDateTimeEdit/Getting-Started.md

 * Default Editing
 * Mask Editing

 Editing modes can be changed by `DateTimeEditingMode` of SfDateTimEdit.
-The following code example illustrates how to change the date time edting mode.
+The following code example illustrates how to change the date time editing mode.

 {% tabs %}